-We are dedicated managing these emissions and our business is subject to Air Pollution Control Ordinance (Chapter 311 of the Laws of Hong Kong) and the Environmental Law no. 2/91/M section 1 of Article 8 and section 3 of article 8 of Macau.
+We are dedicated managing these emissions and our business is subject to Air Pollution Control Ordinance (Chapter 311 of the Laws of Hong Kong).
 We have devised and, arranged procedures and carried out the works in such a manner so as to minimise the greenhouse gas emissions.
 Regarding dust pollutant, we have implemented several simple and effective measures like using waste water to hose down and clear the dust from surfaces to reduce its emissions.
 To effectively manage these air emissions, we have engaged experienced personnel with appropriate trainings to provide guidance on the implementation of those measures.